 A copy of our Annual Report on Form 10-KSB, including its financial statements for the year ended December 31, 2005, has been mailed concurrently with this Proxy Statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
-The financial statements for the year ended December 31, 2005, Item 6 "Management's Discussion and Analysis or Plan of Operation," and Item 8 "Changes in and Disagreements With Accountants on Accounting and Financial Disclosure" of our Annual Report on Form 10-KSB are incorporated into this Proxy Statement.
+The Annual Report is not incorporated into this Proxy Statement and is not considered proxy solicitation material.